 When Method b) is used, the following applies:

-- When the PTP GM is external to the 5GS, for one of the NW-TT or DS-TT ports (per each PTP domain) the PTP port state is Slave and for all other NW-TT and DS-TT ports of the same PTP domain the PTP port state is set either to Passive or Master (depending on implementation).
+- When the PTP GM is external to the 5GS, for one of the NW-TT or DS-TT ports (per each PTP domain) the PTP port state is Follower and for all other NW-TT and DS-TT ports of the same PTP domain the PTP port state is set either to Passive or Leader (depending on implementation).

-- When the 5GS is configured as a grandmaster for a (g)PTP domain for the connected networks, all NW-TT ports and DS-TT ports are set to Master state for that (g)PTP domain.
+- When the 5GS is configured as a grandmaster for a (g)PTP domain for the connected networks, all NW-TT ports and DS-TT ports are set to Leader state for that (g)PTP domain.

 The local configuration of PTP port states in DS-TT and NW-TT for Method b is described in clause K.2.

-When the Method a) is used (PTP port states are determined by BMCA procedure), the NW-TT needs to process the received Announce messages (from NW-TT port(s) and over user plane from the DS-TT(s)) for BMCA procedure, determine port states within the 5GS, and maintain the Master-Slave hierarchy.
+When the Method a) is used (PTP port states are determined by BMCA procedure), the NW-TT needs to process the received Announce messages (from NW-TT port(s) and over user plane from the DS-TT(s)) for BMCA procedure, determine port states within the 5GS, and maintain the Leader-Follower hierarchy.

 When the 5GS Clock is determined as a grandmaster for a (g)PTP domain, the Announce messages are distributed as described in clause 5.27.1.7.

-When the grandmaster is external to the 5GS, the NW-TT regenerates the Announce messages based on the Announce messages received from Slave port in NW-TT or DS-TT for the Master ports in NW-TT and DS-TT(s).
+When the grandmaster is external to the 5GS, the NW-TT regenerates the Announce messages based on the Announce messages received from Follower port in NW-TT or DS-TT for the Master ports in NW-TT and DS-TT(s).
 The NW-TT/UPF forwards the regenerated Announce messages to the PDU session(s) related to the Master ports in the DS-TT(s).

 NOTE: The TSN AF or TSCTSF can use the portDS.portState in the "Time synchronization information for each DS-TT port" element in UMIC to read and get notified for the port state changes for the PTP ports in DS-TT(s), and the portDS.portState in PMIC to read and get notified for the port state changes for the PTP ports in NW-TT.
 Based on the change of the port states, TSN AF or TSCTSF can determine that an external Grandmaster PTP Instance is found to be used instead of the GM in 5GS, or the GM in 5GS is selected as the Grandmaster PTP Instance, and TSN AF or TSCTSF can disable or enable the (g)PTP grandmaster functionality in DS-TT(s), respectively.